 This blog post has some tips for bringing your cat to work.

-Would Your Cat Enjoy a Day at the Office?Cats are sensitive creatures, and even minor changes in your home may cause them stress.
+Tips for Bringing Your Cat to WorkCats are sensitive creatures, and even minor changes in your home may cause them stress.
 But, with that being said, they also like to explore new environments and meet new people.
 Things you'll need to ask yourself before taking your cat to work with you:

 - How are they in the car?